The Crystal Ship: Reception

 The Doors.
 Kusnur considered it one of Morrison's 10 most underrated songs, particularly praising his soulful vocal performance and "[Ray] Manzarek's steady keyboard interlude and the song's gradual build-up."
+Michael Nelson of PopMatters also wrote that the song "boasts one of Morrison's best vocal performances".
 Cash Box called it a "slow rocker with an imaginative lyric."
+BBC Music lauded it one of the "glittering" gems of the album.

 Louder Sound ranked "The Crystal Ship" the 14th best Doors track, while The Guardian placed it second on their 2015 list, only behind "Light My Fire".

 Personnel

 Per The Doors album liner notes: